-Why UL Solutions for wireless device EMC testing
+Why partner with UL Solutions for wireless device EMC testing and certification

-Leveraging our know-how into your product development process can help you avoid costly errors and accelerate time to market.
-Our pre-compliance testing may help you detect and resolve potential design flaws early in the process to reduce design costs and accelerate market launch.
+Our team’s know-how in the product development process can help you avoid costly errors and accelerate time to market.
+Pre-compliance testing can help detect and resolve potential design flaws early in the process to reduce design costs and accelerate market launch.

-We’ll walk you through every step of the compliance process to help ensure your products meet EMC requirements in your target markets.
+Our EMC experts have an average of 20 years of experience in the field of EMC measurement and regulatory requirements.
+We’ll walk you through every step of the compliance process to help evaluate if your products meet EMC requirements in your target markets.